 The Best Gundam Card Game Decks Right Now

-The Gundam Card Game is one of the most hyped card games in recent memory.
-Backed by a massive IP and complete with an approachable battle system and some truly compelling artwork designs, I was instantly hooked by the game from the moment I played my first game.
-Clearly, I’m not alone as players have been competing in tournaments for months even before the game officially launched.
+The Gundam Card Game is one of the most hyped card games at the moment.
+Backed by a massive IP and complete with an approachable battle system and some truly compelling artwork designs, I was instantly hooked on the game from the moment I played my first battle.
+Clearly, I’m not alone as tournaments around the globe are filling up with players hopping to bag exclusive prizes at Gundam store tournaments.

-Thanks to an already active tournament scene backed by the power of the internet and proxies, we already have a solid preview of what the top Gundam meta decks are going to be.
-So if you’re looking to get a head start on the competition, or are wondering what cards you need most from your New Type Rising booster packs, take a look at the tournament topping deck lists below!
+So if you’re looking to get a head start on the competition, or are wondering what cards you need most from your Newtype Rising booster packs, take a look at the tournament topping deck lists below!

-#1 White/Blue is the best Gundam TCG meta deck right now
+#1 Blue/White Unicorn Blockers is the best Gundam Card Game deck

 1st of 22 by DapperDanMan0720